Conditional Statements

 }

-Only the initializer is given.
-Since there's no condition, the loop is infinite unless explicitly terminated with break or return.
+With no condition provided, the loop is infinite unless exited using break or return.

 for {